Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): Completeness of the analysis

 Lemma~\ref{lem_sib_restrict} is illustrated in Figure~\ref{fig_sib_restrict}.
 Note that the fringes of the sibling trees rooted at the two $p$'s are identical ($\triangle$ logic is deterministic), making it impossible for either of them to contain a $q$ ($q$ would be pumpable otherwise).
+In other words, $q \in \gshared{\gamma}$ cannot appear again within search trees rooted at $\gcod{\gamma}$.
+It is this restriction on nondeterminism that leads us to the polynomial bound.
+However, flushing out this polynomial bound requires quite an elaborate analysis of the search tree structure, as we shall see next.

 \iseq[1]{\mathring{#1}} \sseq[1]{\sigma_{#1}} \bseq[1]{\alpha_{#1}}

 \pgrp{\triangleright} \pgrpx{\triangleright\triangleright} \begin{definition} We define the reduction $\pgrp$ on pairs of ordered multi-states according to the following rules: